El-Duckster/EscapeRoom-grupp2/documentation/meetings.md

 chore -- mindre ändringar i en fil
 We have agreed to run our project through Lighthouse to see performance status.
 We regret doing so.
 Jokes aside, we are in phase and learning alot from each other.

+10/12-2024
+Today we discussed testing.
+We have used some unit testing in our project.